SauloCav/JavaScript-HTML-CSS-Simple-Projects/README.md

-# JS-Simple-Projects
+# JavaScript-Simple-Projects

-Some simple projects developed in Java Script
+Some simple projects developed in pure Javascript